 A further reality check must be added here.
-As the ongoing crisis affecting American farmers demonstrates, the current life for traditional contract farmers, both large and small, is hard-and getting harder.
+As the ongoing crisis affecting American farmers demonstrates,396 the current life for traditional contract farmers, both large and small, is hard-and getting harder.
 Increased debt, further consolidation, more frequent extreme weather events, the rising price of land in rural areas, labor shortages: all these point to a reality that, around the world, animal-based farming may no longer be a viable industry unless it is highly consolidated.
 The implications should concern everyone involved in food production.
-Throughout the American Midwest, and elsewhere, rural areas are losing population, talent, and skills to the cities, with subsequent diminishment of a tax base, along with impoverishment and blight.
+Throughout the American Midwest, and elsewhere, rural areas are losing population, talent, and skills to the cities, with subsequent diminishment of a tax base, along with impoverishment and blight.397 and dairy products and cellular agriculture's technologies make a considerable impact on the market.
+Nor is cellular technology the only disruptive technology.
+The use of robotics and automation (such as 3-D printing)398 could take some of the low-cost labor out of food creation.399 They could localize food production and its deliverability.400 The emergence of cellular medicine may generate individual diet regimens to provide targeted health outcomes.
+Computers and block chain technology are already allowing farmers to monitor spoilage and retailers to trace products.